 This heater is designed for heating nonresidential indoor spaces.
 Do not install in residential spaces.
-This heater is not certified to meet the requirements of NFPA30A-2012 Section 7.6.6. (maximum tube temperature of 750 °F (399 °C)).
-Do not install this heater in facilities where compressed natural gas (CNG) or liquid natural gas (LNG) are present.
 These instructions, the layout drawing, local codes and ordinances, and applicable standards that apply to gas piping, electrical wiring, venting, etc. must be thoroughly understood before proceeding with the installation.

-Protective gear is to be worn during installation, operation and service in accordance to the Occupational Safety and Hazard Administration (OSHA).
-Gear must be in accordance to NFPA 70E, latest revision when working with electrical components.
-Thin sheet metal parts have sharp edges.
+Protective gear is to be worn during installation, operation and service.
+Thin sheet metal parts, including the aluminum reflector and the various venting components, have sharp edges.
 To prevent injury, the use of work gloves is recommended.
 The use of gloves will also prevent the transfer of body oils from the hands to the surface of the reflector.

-Before installation, check that local distribution conditions, nature of gas and pressure, and adjustment of the appliance are compatible.
+Before installation, check that the local distribution conditions, nature of gas and pressure, and adjustment of the appliance are compatible.